MiguelDomingues/md-localize/README.md

 Unescape/decode HTML entities.
 When using `--unescape-entities &quot;` then the HTML entity `&quot;` will be replaced by `"` during the translation process, i.e., when generating the output markdown file.

+### --trim-translations

+Translations retrieved from PO files will be trimmed for whitespace.